spencerchantelois/spencerchantelois.github.io/_recipes/recipe11.markdown

 order: 1
 ---

-# Sausage and Peppers Foil Pack
+# Sausage and peppers foil pack

 Pop these on the grill for a quick meal with easy clean-up.